district9prawn/bldc/README.md

 # Vesc test firmware with field weakening support

 This fork adds field weakening for SPM motors (not MTPA for IPM motors) based on a constant voltage constant power strategy described here. https://au.mathworks.com/help/mcb/ref/mtpacontrolreference.html
+Field weakening current is calculated using only motor inductances, speed and flux linkage.
+No PI loops.

 This will allow the motor to spin quite a bit faster than normal.
 If the throttle is released suddenly at high speed, field weakening current is maintained until a safe speed is reached.
 However, manually pushing the motor until bemf is equivalent to supply voltage will not trigger field weakening unless the throttle or brake is used.